perturber/shubham/index.md

 ---
 ## About Me

 Hi!
 My name is Shubham Kejriwal.
 I’m a third-year Ph.D. student in Physics at the National University of Singapore.
 I am working on gravitational wave data analysis for the upcoming LISA mission.
-I specialize in waveform modeling, Bayesian statistics, and machine learning, with a working knowledge of general-relativistic waveform modeling.
+I am proficient in Bayesian statistics and machine learning, with a working knowledge of general-relativistic waveform modeling.

 ---
 ## Education